Henry Eustace Guinness

 Henry Eustace Guinness (22 September 1897 – 19 February 1972) was an Irish banker and politician.
-His place of education was at Winchester College, in Hampshire, England.
+He was educated at Winchester College, in Hampshire, England.
 He fought in World War I and gained the rank of Lieutenant in the service of the Royal Artillery.
 In addition, he was a partner and later of managing director of Guinness & Mahon bank.

 He was an independent member of Seanad Éireann from 1954 to 1957.
-Henry Eustace Guinness was nominated by the Taoiseach, John A. Costello in 1954 to the 8th Seanad.
-However, he did not contest the 1957 Seanad election.
+Guinness was nominated by the Taoiseach, John A. Costello in 1954 to the 8th Seanad.
+He did not contest the 1957 Seanad election.

+In 1924, he married Beatrice Boothby, and they had two children.